Who Needs Hip Arthroscopy?

 How Do You Recover?

 Following surgery, patients will stay in the recovery room for one to two hours before being discharged.
 Crutches or a walker will likely be necessary after the procedure.
-Depending on how extensive the procedure is, you can expect to need walking assistance for one to two months.
+Depending on how extensive the procedure is, one can expect to need walking assistance for one to two months.
 A physical therapist will show you exercises to help restore strength and function to the joint.

 What Results Can You Anticipate?